sydasif/ansible-book/docs/source/book/installation.md

 - the module (-m, the ansible module to run)
 - an extra variable ( -e, in this case, setting the network OS value)

+## Ansible modules

+A large number of modules are also installed alongside the installation of Ansible.
+Modules are responsible for the actions that Ansible executes on managed nodes.
+Furthermore, each module is responsible for a specific task.
+Modules can be run individually, in ad-hoc commands, or assembled into a particular job (play) and then into a playbook.

+For example, we have already executed ad-hoc commands using the ios_command module and passed an argument.

+`ansible 9.9.9.101 -m ios_command -a "commands='sh ip int br'"`

+Ansible modules are generally idempotent.
+This means that the module can be executed as many times as desired, but the module will only make changes if the system is not in the desired state.

 ## Ansible Raw module

 The raw module is the module that doesn’t translate our commands (not going through the module subsystem), Ansible purely transfer our commands on remote devices via SSH.
 A common case is installing python on a system without python installed by default or devices such as routers that do not have any Python installed.
 The raw module is mainly used for monitoring and troubleshooting.